DrMoriarty/nativelib-cli/README.md

 ## Installing packages

-Than let's go into your project folder and do `nativelib -i facebook-plugin`.
+Then let's go into your project folder and do `nativelib -i facebook-plugin`.
 The latest version of this package will be installed in your project.
 Usually packages are splitted into several parts, one part for each mobile platform and one part for universal code.
 NativeLib installs only such platforms which you are inited before.

 Now let's see what installed in our project: